esb-lab/pOXA48/README.md

 # pOXA48

-This is the repository of scripts and data necessary to generate the figures in the main text and supplementary information of the article *"The distribution of plasmid fitness effects explains plasmid persistence in bacterial communities"*.
+This is the repository of scripts and data necessary to generate the figures in the main text and supplementary information of the article *"Variability in plasmid fitness effects contributes to plasmid persistence in bacterial communities"*.
 Experimental data for each strain in our collection can be found at *pOXA48/data/ODdata_strains/*.

 The following scripts can be found in *pOXA48/code/m-files/*: